ontoportal/documentation/docs/_steps/initial_configuration.md

 _To be provided._

-## Enable emails
+## Enabling emails

-To enable emails for lost passwords, notes, and ontology processing, you need to provide a valid mail server (smtp) configuration.
+To let the system send emails for lost passwords, notes, and ontology processing reports, you need to provide a valid mail server (smtp) configuration.
-The configuration should be provided in the /srv/ncbo/ontologies_api/current/config/environments/production.rb file.
+The configuration should be provided in the `/srv/ncbo/ontologies_api/current/config/environments/production.rb` file.

 Here are the available settings: